Saint-Cyprien, Dordogne tourism & sightseeing

 The main street in St Cyprien is the Rue Gambetta.
 This is an elegant street with attractive houses, lots of wrought iron balconies and detailed stone work and is packed with bars and restaurants and nice looking boutiques.
 But head behind here to the Place de la Liberte and you enter the beautiful medieval old town of St Cyprien.

-Leading up from the Place de la Liberte to the ancient Abbey above is the lovely Rue du Terme.
-This street has a large Perigordine mansion house on the right and lots of other charming buildings surrounding it.
+Leading up from the Place de la Liberte to the ancient Abbey you can follow the lovely Rue du Terme.
+In this street you will notive a large Perigordine mansion house on the right and lots of other charming buildings surrounding it.

 The views from the Montmartre area over the Dordogne valley and St Cyprien itself are superb.